By Barbara Hay~

-It’s Winter, there’s a marked chill in the air and the recent snowfall begs for warming comfort drinks and treats …perhaps a mulled cider or mulled wine?
-Imagine, a steaming cup, curled up on the sofa with a comforter and a roaring fire… it sounds wonderful.
+During the holidays, there’s a chill in the air and the recent light snowfall begs for warming comfort drinks and treats …perhaps a mulled cider or mulled wine?
+Imagine, a steaming cup curled up on the sofa with a comforter and a roaring fire… it sounds wonderful.
 So tis the season for mulling.

 The word “mulled” simply means heated and spiced.
 Many liquids can be mulled – mead, cider, and of course wine.
 Mulled wine is a traditional favorite in cooler (cold) climes, and pairs swimmingly with holiday celebrations this time of year.